asascience-open/ooi-ui-docs/Use-Cases/1.1-Status-UI/OOI_UI_Use_Case_011-Status_UI-Event_Alert_And_Alarm_Management.md

 The actor may configure alerts and alarms to to be brought to the user's attention based off of an occurring event.
 An alert donates an event that requires attention.
 An alarm denotes an event that requires 24/7 action.
 Action management provides a method of tracking the event/alert/alarm resolution.
 See [OOI UI Use Case 019 - Action Management](OOI_UI_Use_Case_019-Status_UI-Action_Management.md) for more on Action Management

 # Assumptions
+- Observatory Management System (OMS) monitors and publishes many events related to monitoring of the marine assets.
 - Every actor and asset type will have different requirements for events that trigger an alert or alarm.

 # Scenario
-Observatory Management System (OMS) monitors and publishes many events related to monitoring of the marine assets.
-There is a need to be able to capture those events and integrate with event management.
-Event, Alert, and Alarm Management will need to be able to search for occurring events, filter them, and trigger alerts/alarms based off of user/actor defined event criteria.
-This criteria needs to be customizeable based on the following tiers:
+- The system captures OMS events and integrates them with event, alert, and alarm management.
+- The user will be provided with a way to customize events/alert/alarm criteria
+- The customization of events/alert/alarm criteria for each asset is based on the following event tiers:
  - Tier 1
    - Geolocation
    - Telemetry
    - Communications
  - Tier 2
    - Power System Controller
    - Status of Platform Controllers
    - CPM, DCL, STC, and MPEA status
    - MMP Profiling Function
  - Tier 3
    - Instrument Function
    - MMP profiling function
+- The system allows the user/actor to customize the dissemination of events/alerts/alarms for each criteria

-Also, the event/alert/alarm dissemination needs to be customizeable.
-The dissemination methods should include:
+- The dissemination methods include:
   - Emails
   - SMS Messaging
   - Visual Indications
   - Log Files
+- After the user/actor defines the event/alert/alarm criteria for an asset Event, Alert, and Alarm Management will search for occurring events, filter them, and trigger alerts/alarms based off the defined criteria.
+- The system will disseminate the events, alerts, and alarms to the actors/users based on the defined dissemination criteria.